-An employment contract with the foreign employee may not be concluded for a period exceeding the duration of the work permit, which itself may not exceed one year.
+An employment contract with the foreign employee may not be concluded prior to obtaining of the work permit and for a period exceeding the duration of the work permit, which itself may not exceed one year.
 An application for renewal (extension) of a work permit must be filed with the State Migration Service at least 22 days prior to expiration.
 The state duty payable for obtaining a work permit for a period of one year is AZN 1,000.
 The fee payable for the renewal of a permit for a period of one year is also AZN 1,000.